• Skip to primary navigation

 The slim menu includes about 10 items + desserts.
 They recommend ordering about 4 plates for a full dinner.

 Keep in mind that their eclectic menu changes regularly.
-So what you see here may be different than what’s available in the future.
+So what you see here will be different from what’s available when you go.

 The air fried egg rolls are filled with lion’s mane mushrooms, kelp noodles, cabbage, and a ton of ginger, which is the dominant flavor.